-Types of Cancer: Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
-Priority will be given to proposals to disseminate and replicate projects that when implemented can address the following program priorities set by the CPRIT Oversight Committee:
+Types of Cancer:

+Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
+See section 2.5 for specific areas of emphasis.
+Priority will be given to applications to disseminate and replicate projects that when implemented can address the following program priorities set by the CPRIT Oversight Committee:

-- Prioritize populations disproportionately affected by cancer incidence, mortality or cancer risk prevalence (see section 2.4.1); - Prioritize geographic areas of the state disproportionately affected by cancer incidence, mortality or cancer risk prevalence (see section 2.4.1); - Prioritize underserved populations (see Priority Populations).
+- Prioritize populations disproportionately affected by cancer incidence, mortality, or cancer risk prevalence; - Prioritize geographic areas of the state disproportionately affected by cancer incidence, mortality, or cancer risk prevalence; - Prioritize underserved populations.

+Priority Populations

+The age of the priority population described in the application must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, American College of Physicians).

-Priority Populations Priority populations are subgroups that are underserved and disproportionately affected by cancer.
-While some insured individuals may fall within these definitions, insured populations are not the target of CPRIT's programs.
+Priority populations are subgroups that are underserved and disproportionately affected by cancer.
+Insured populations are not the priority of CPRIT's programs; however, some health promotion and education activities may include insured individuals as well as those who are underinsured or uninsured.

 CPRIT-funded efforts must address 1 or more of these priority populations: